Looking for car stereos?Start shopping

 This wasn’t an option on your Civic, but is a necessity if you find yourself on the road a lot.
 Most receivers have the ability to add and control satellite radio tuners, or you can pick up a dock-and-play unit that can be easily transferred between vehicles.
 Your favorite stations will be right there wherever you go, and you’ll love the variety of music, sports and news, as well as hearing music you probably wouldn’t ever hear on FM radio.

-With so many Civics being utilized as commuter cars, a navigation system can really come in handy.
+With so many Civics being utilized as commuter cars, an in-dash navigation system can really come in handy.
 Double-DIN stereos fit nicely in the Civic’s dash and give you a high-end look and easy visibility when you’re tracking your progress on the road.
 If you’re Civic only pulls commuter duty and you have more than one car, take a look at the portable GPS devices from companies like Magellan, TomTom, or Garmin.
 They’re easy to move from car to car, packed with handy points of interest and come with trusted software and preloaded maps for your journey.

 Adding a security system to an older Honda is about as easy as security systems get.
 Mind you, installing a security system is never really easy, but older cars do make it simpler.
 Most of the connections you need can be found under the driver's side of the dash.